-When crowing continues for 10 continuous minutes or intermittently for 30 minutes, it is a violation of the animal nuisance law, as is keeping more than two chickens in a residential area.
+When crowing continues for 10 continuous minutes or intermittently for 30 minutes, it is a violation of the animal nuisance law.
+Keeping more than two chickens in a residential area is also a violation.
 If you are having a problem with a neighbor's roosters, try talking to your neighbor first.
-If the noise problem re-occurs, you need to contact HPD.
-Another resource for resolving a disputer is The Mediation Center of the Pacific at 521-6767.
+If the noise problem re-occurs, contact HPD.
+Another resource for resolving the situation is through mediation.
+Contact the Mediation Center of the Pacific at 521-6767.

 Pets live longer and certain health issues are eliminated or decreased.
-Pets are often found the be more affectionate and less likely to run away from home and get in to fights.
-Spay and neuter helps our community by controlling overpopulation.
+Pets are often more affectionate and less likely to run away from home and get into fights.
+Spay/neuter helps our community by controlling overpopulation.
 Learn more here.

-How can we get more parks opened to dogs on leash?
+How can we get more parks opened to dogs?

 What tips can we offer our pet sitter who will watch our pets?

 Ask your sitter to keep your pets indoors this weekend.
 And if they become lost, have them call the Hawaiian Humane Society immediately.
 File a lost report at HawaiianHumane.org.
 Before you go, make sure your pets have a microchip.
 Fill out this form to ensure that your contact information is accurate.
 A current license tag for your dog is essential as it identifies you as his legal owner.

 What are some things that are toxic to pets?

 Avocados are toxic to a number of animals, including horses, rabbits, fish and mice.
 Chocolate, raisins and grapes, moldy foods, anything in the onion family, some artificial sweeteners can all pose problems for your pets.
 Ask your veterinarian about a comprehensive list for the species of pet you have.

 Is a pet microchip as important as a collar with a tag?